pippim/pippim.github.io/programs/mserve.md

 - Scrape [genius.com ⧉ 🔗](https://genius.com/
 "search song lyrics"){:target="_blank"}
 and other websites to get song lyrics
+- Text search function returns results with each keypress.
 - Restores file's OS last access time to original if less than 80% of song was played
 - Updates play count and last play time, if 80% of song played